 ”In short, the narrative puts the listener in the point-of-view of an omnipotent AI — the New Model — a piece of human technology so advanced that it transcends concepts such as life, death, time, space, sense or language,” Kent says.
 “The New Model is everything and everywhere at the same time.
 It was created to help mankind and save it from war, disease, pain, and mortality.
 This creates a paradox for the god-like AI, who understands the only way to prevent humanity from hurting or being hurt is to erase humans from existence.”

 Of course, there are many other names in synthwave worth mentioning.
 Inspired by New York street strolls, Russia’s four-piece Tesla Boy have presented the single Avoid earlier this year.
 In their creativity, high energy dance tracks go along a new breed of music — slightly darker, edgier, more mysterious songs with some neatly hidden nuances that require reading between the lines.

 Meanwhile, Klayton and Nick Kaelar formed Scandroid, a project aiming at creating 80s-style music with what they themselves describe a Neo-Tokyo theme.
 A new album called Monochrome is due to be released on October 27, 2017.

-One of the leaders and a big player of the retro new wave scene, is Carpenter Brut.
+One of the leaders and a big player of the retro new wave scene is Carpenter Brut.
 Originally, he started writing music under this alias to mix sounds from horror films, metal, rock, and electronic music.
 He draws his influences from 80s TV-shows and B-movies heavily loaded with synthesizers.
-In June of this year, he released CARPENTERBRUTLIVE, an expressive compilation of live played tracks that are a prime examples of the newly hyped ‘heavy electronic’.
+In June of this year, he released CARPENTERBRUTLIVE, an expressive compilation of live played tracks that are prime examples of the newly hyped ‘heavy electronic’.

 Blade Runner 2049